Sadhithyathakkalla/RPSGame/README.md

 ****Features****

-**User vs. Computer:** Play against a computer that randomly selects Rock, Paper, or Scissors.
-**Real-time Interaction:** Immediate feedback on the game outcome (Win, Lose, or Draw).
+**User vs. Computer:** Play against a computer that randomly selects Rock, Paper, or Scissors.\n **Real-time Interaction:** Immediate feedback on the game outcome (Win, Lose, or Draw).
 **Responsive Design:** The game interface is responsive and can be played on various devices, including desktops, tablets, and smartphones.